desmid/mview/doc/Sphinx/source/manual/formats_in.rst

  `psiblast`   2.2.28+, 2.2.31+, 2.3.0+, 2.4.0+, 2.5.0+, 2.6.0+, 2.7.1+  ok
  ===========  ========================================================  ============

-The `-outfmt 7` fields or columns recognised by MView are:
+The main `-outfmt 7` fields or columns recognised by MView are:

 - `std` to report standard fields: `qaccver`, `saccver`, `pident`, `length`, `mismatch`, `gapopen`, `qstart`, `qend`, `sstart`, `send`, `evalue`, `bitscore`;
 - `qseq`, `sseq` to report the query and sbjct sequences;